General History Of Dominican Republic Condensed

 Before Written History

-The peaceful Tainos (they did war with neighboring tribes such as the blood thirsty Caribs) almost entire demise coincided with the arrival of the Spaniards and their abuse of these original inhabitants of this small island.
+The peaceful Tainos (they did war with neighboring tribes such as the bloodthirsty Caribs) almost entire demise coincided with the arrival of the Spaniards and their abuse of these original inhabitants of this small island.
 These “savages”, as the Europeans thought of them, who had ruled the island, now lost their way of life and eventually most lost their lives because of this invasion of the Whites.
-The Taino nation was doomed the moment Christopher Columbus landed.
+The Taino nation was doomed the moment Christopher Columbus invaded their beloved island.

 The Arrival of the Foreigners

-Christopher Columbus, in Spanish Cristóbal Colón, to the island on the ship La Santa María.
+Christopher Columbus, in Spanish Cristóbal Colón, came to the island on the ship La Santa María.
 There were two other ships that accompanied him, La Pinta and La Niña.
-He found the island first on October 12, 1492.
+He found the island for the first time on October 12, 1492.

-His fleet of 17 ships continued traveling along the coast toward the east.
-Finally, stopping to create a fortified post, Christopher left his brother and some men who were to search inward for the promised gold.
-Columbus traveled continued his quest searching elsewhere for the gold he promised the Queen.
+The fleet of 17 ships continued traveling along the coast toward the east.
+Finally, stopping to create a fortified post, Christopher left his brother and some men on the island.
+They were instructed to search the interior of the island for that coveted and promised gold.
+Columbus left and continued his quest, searching elsewhere for the gold he promised the Queen.

-The famous pirate Francis Drake invaded in 1568 and weakened the Spanish domain over Hispaniola (or Hispaniola) in 1568.
-The Spaniards abandoned the city and it was left to Drake and the pirates for more than 50 years.
+The famous pirate Francis Drake invaded the settlement in 1568 and weakened the Spanish domain over Hispaniola.
+The Spaniards abandoned the city and left it to Drake and the pirates for more than 50 years.
 It remained this way until the French invaded the west side of the island in 1655.
 After many treaties and forced annexations the part of the island originally called by Santo Domingo was less than half it’s original size.

 The Spaniards again became independent of Haitian rule on February 27, 1844.
 Thanks to their leaders Juan Pablo Duarte, Francisco del Rosario Sánchez and Ramón Matías Mella.
-This was when the Spanish part of the island became known as the Dominican Republic.
+This was when the Spanish part of the island became known as the Republica Dominicana (Dominican Republic).
 The Haitian’s were totally defeated in 1861 and sent to their own side of the island.
-The struggle to keep control the country even after Spanish independence was gained was on going.
+The struggle to keep control of the country was ongoing, even after Spanish independence was gained.

 More Recent History